 510 yen per adult.
 If you want to get a combination ticket for the theater next door it is only 110 yen extra: 620 yen.
 Children of school going age cost 100 yen and 260 yen for the theater pack.
 Children under 6 years of age are allowed to enter for free.
 People with a disability handbook also receive free entry – one person per guidebook.

-The park is approximately 6 kilometers from the Tokorozawa Interchange of the Kanetsu expressway along route 463.
+The park is approximately 6 kilometers from the Tokorozawa Interchange of the Kanetsu expressway along route 463, easily commutable from Tokyo.

 There is parking on the North, South and East sides of the park.
 The museum has its own parking lot, right beside the museum and at entrance number 7 to the park.